genonullfree/teleporter/README.md

 To start a teleporter in client (sending) mode, run:
 ```
-./teleporter -d <destination IP> -i <file> [[file2] [file3] ...]
+teleporter [-d <destination IP>] -i <file> [[file2] [file3] ...]
 ```

 Teleporter will transfer files with their name information as well as their file permissions.
 Any file path information will be lost unless the `-k` option is enabled.
 All the received files will be written out in the CWD where the server side was started unless the server was started with the `--allow-dangerous-filepath` option.
+When overwriting a file with the `-o` option, additional modifiers can be used, such as `-b` to make a backup of the original file, or `-n` to disable delta file transfers and always overwrite the entire file.

 ## Rename / Copy-To